Arimov/rn-examples/README.md

 # rn-examples

-Examples of React Native code
+This repository is intended to showcase code examples